hahndorf/Test-WebSite/README.md

     You may want to give read access to IIS_IUSRS:
     & icacls.exe "C:\inetpub\wwwroot\no.html" /grant "BUILTIN\IIS_IUSRS:RX"
     This command has been copied to your clipboard

+### Failed Request Tracing

+There are a few pain points with Failed Request Tracing on IIS:

+- You have to remember to install it.
+- There are a lot of things to click when you set it up in IIS Manager and you have to remember to enable it for the site as well.
+- When you navigate to `C:\inetpub\logs\FailedReqLogFiles` you are greeted with an UAC prompt because you don't have access to the folder.
+(Unless you run without UAC or a administrator user.
+I hope you don't).
+- When double-clicking on an fr*.xml file, Internet Explorer opens and says `Content from this web site is blocked, blah blah blah about:internet`.
+When you click `close` all you get is some gobbly goop.

+This script installs Failed Request Tracing and when using the -enableFreb switch, it configures it for the site and the failed http status.
+It gets rid of the `about:internet` prompt and copies the files to a location where standard users can read them.

 ### Disclaimer